 - Submit designation information at the time of the pledge.

-Agency Payments and Acknowledgment
+Payments to Organizations and Acknowledgment

 Administrative and Fundraising Costs